 It is a treatment for myeloma.

-How CTD works
+How does CTD work?

 - interferes with chemicals that cells use to tell each other to grow

-How you have CTD
+How do you have CTD?

 Whether you have a full or empty stomach can affect how much of a drug gets into your bloodstream.

 You should take the right dose, not more or less.

 Talk to your specialist or advice line before you stop taking a cancer drug.

 Each cycle lasts either 21 days (3 weeks) or 28 days (4 weeks).
 Depending on your individual situation, you might have between 4 and 8 cycles.

 - Cyclophosphamide once a week for 3 weeks.